 Rosie is a small, 8-year-old, Jack Russell cross who loves people.

-Children will receive invitations to come and work with Rosie once parents and carers have given consent in writing by returning the attached form.
+Children will receive invitations to come and work with Rosie once parents and carers have given consent.

 Rosie, will of course, always have an adult with her when she is working with children.